 The setting ensures that children's health and wellbeing is good.
 Visitors and visits extend children's experiences effectively.
-The setting visits the community regularly through trips to local farms and the village.
+The setting visits the community regularly through trips to the village.
 The use of the village and the local area develops children's knowledge and understanding of their community effectively.

 The setting has good provision for ensuring children's spiritual, moral, social and cultural development.
 The staff foster values such as honesty, fairness and respect sensibly.
-Children have good opportunities to reflect, discuss feelings, say thank you and pray.
-This is evident as they take turns well when eating fruit and having a drink around the dining table.
+Children have good opportunities to reflect, discuss feelings and say thank you.
+This is evident as they take turns well when eating snacks and having a drink around the dining table.
 The setting has the appropriate arrangements to promote healthy eating and drinking.

-Good opportunities are available for the children to recycle paper and plastic bottles.
+Good opportunities are available for the children to recycle paper and food.
 This begins to develop their understanding of sustainability effectively.
-However, challenging opportunities are not available for the children to plants grow and how to care for the environment.
+However, due to the restrictions in the outdoor area, challenging opportunities are not available for the children to grow plants.
+Therefore, the children do not learn effectively about how plants grow outdoors and how to care for the environment.

 The setting's arrangements for safeguarding children meet requirements and are not a cause for concern.
 The setting is safe, the doors are locked and only a member of staff opens them.
-No-one can come in and no child can leave unaccompanied.
+No one can come in and no child can leave unaccompanied.
 Staff are careful as children are collected and ensure that they are in the care of their parents or a familiar carer.
+The small outdoor area is secured effectively on a daily basis with a temporary fence that ensures that the children cannot wander away from the play area.